ben-j-st/responsive-portfolio/readme.md

 ## Description

-Moving into week 2 of the monash bootcamp full stack web development course we were given the challenge of creating a responsive website utilising bootstrap, media queries and css to style everything into a nice complete website that both functions and looks appealing.
+Moving into week 2 of the Monash Bootcamp full stack web development course we were given the challenge of creating a responsive website utilising bootstrap, media queries and css to style everything into a nice complete website that both functions and looks appealing.
 Starting out a little unfamiliar with bootstrap and the complexities that happen from utilising code that is not entirely your own were quickly apparent.
 This leads nicely into the next section.

 ## Difficulties